LimEulYoung/gov-stage/README.md

 ```

 ## 4. Sample Screen
-Below is a sample screen of Gov-STAGE in action (left: user interface, right: data sent to the external LLM):
+Below is a sample screen of Gov-STAGE in action (left: user interface, right: data sent to the Public LLM):

 ![image](https://github.com/user-attachments/assets/cbfaa178-eeea-4817-8f06-a6032838cda9)

 In this example:
-- Personal information such as names, addresses, and dates are automatically anonymized before being sent to an external LLM.
+- Personal information such as names, addresses, and dates are automatically anonymized before being sent to an Public LLM.
 - The right-side menu shows the customizable list of personal data types that can be anonymized based on your requirements.
 - Once the response is generated, re-identification is applied where needed, restoring the necessary information while keeping other data anonymized.